 Northeast Modern Language Association (NeMLA) Fellowship

 This fellowship for PhD candidates or postdoctoral scholars supports one month’s work in residence at the Newberry.
 Preference given to residents of the Northeastern United States or Eastern Canada; applicants must be members of NeMLA at the time of the award.
 Preference will be given to projects focusing on materials written in French, German, Italian, or Spanish.

 Lawrence Lipking Fellowship at the Newberry

-This fellowship enables a qualified Northwestern graduate student in English to spend a quarter conducting research at the Newberry.
+This fellowship enables a qualified Northwestern PhD candidate in English to spend a quarter conducting research at the Newberry.
 Full-time residence at the Newberry is required.
-A stipend equivalent to Northwestern’s University Fellowship stipend ($5,607 in 2013–14) and tuition will be provided.
-Candidates for the Fellowship should supply a Newberry Library Short-Term Cover Sheet, CV, one letter of recommendation, and a research plan of no more than 500 words, detailing intended use of Newberry resources.
-Applicants should follow the general guidelines listed on Apply for Fellowships In the unlikely event that no English graduate student should qualify, the fellowship will be opened to other Northwestern departments.
-Applications should be submitted as email attachments to firstname.lastname@example.org, copied to email@example.com.
+A stipend equivalent to Northwestern’s University Fellowship stipend ($5,748 for one quarter) and tuition will be provided.
+Candidates for this fellowship should follow the general guidelines listed on How to Apply and apply using the Short-Term Application Webform.
+However, please note that applicants for this fellowship need only supply one letter of recommendation instead of three.
+In the unlikely event that no graduate student in English should qualify, the fellowship will be opened to other Northwestern departments.

 Susan Kelly Power and Helen Hornbeck Tanner Fellowship